 Once you receive your Work Study Offer, you must attend a Work Study Orientation held the 1st and 3rd Wednesdays of every month.
-See Financial Aid for additional details.
+See Student Aid & Scholarships for additional details.

 Upon completion of the Work Study Orientation, students may begin to seek employment on campus by visiting departments and speaking with supervisors regarding site eligibility for potential placements.
 For off campus employment please contact Monica Selby.

 The student is responsible for contacting potential employers and setting up interviews.
 Once hired, you and your supervisor will complete the application packet with all of the necessary hire paperwork.
-Bring the completed hire packet to the Financial Aid office in Building 11.
-You are unable to begin work until we have emailed your supervisor and given them your PIN along with the date you are eligible to begin work.
+Bring the completed hire packet to the Student Aid & Scholarships office in Building 17, Room 130.
+You are unable to begin work until receive your PIN from payroll.

 Work study students are a great bargain for employers who need motivated, enthusiastic part-time workers.
 A portion of the student's salary is subsidized by the work study program, so employers save money, gain a valuable employee, and support a program that is critical to student success.